 Unlike other forms of cyber attack, credential stuffing requires little to no knowledge of technology and computing systems.
 This is what makes it exceptionally dangerous to businesses and customers.
-Attackers need only purchase a list of usernames and passwords and a toolset (including information like configuration files for online portals and even user support), and they can then start harvesting valuable user data.
+Attackers need only purchase a list of usernames and passwords and a toolset (including information like configuration files for online portals and even user support).
+They can then start harvesting valuable user data.

 How exactly does credential stuffing work?

 Hit or miss.
 Credential stuffing is like a game of chance for cybercriminals.
 And it takes advantage of the weakest link in online security: the password.
 These types of attacks rely on the (proven) fact that many users do not create unique usernames and passwords for each new online account.
 As a result, the return on investment is quite high for these cybercriminals since stolen login data for one service often also gives criminals access to multiple other user accounts and even more data.

 Using stolen or purchased login credentials (like those mentioned above), criminals rely on a rotating proxy to test hundreds of thousands of credentials across multiple services.
 Thanks to the ease and speed afforded by automation, they can do this in mere minutes.
-Not only is it just as easy as it sounds, many big players have been successful targets.
+Not only is it just as easy as it sounds, but many big players have also been successful targets.
 Many of us even personally experienced the effects of data leaks that compromised our LinkedIn, Yahoo, and Dropbox accounts.

 These businesses managed to rebound by investing heavily in image and rebranding campaigns.
-However, the financial, reputational, and legal repercussions of such extensive data leaks and subsequent data manipulation have the potential to cripple businesses with negative press and a loss of customer trust.
+However, the financial, reputational, and legal repercussions of such extensive data leaks and subsequent data manipulation can potentially cripple businesses with negative press and a loss of customer trust.

 How accurate is the risk?

 Many companies may opt to forego added security measures.
-They cite concerns that added security is not only expensive, it also detracts from the user experience.
+They cite concerns that added security is not only expensive it also detracts from the user experience.
 However, these companies fail to assess the cost of not investing in robust security measures.
-And they place a great amount of trust and responsibility on their customers’ understanding of online security.
-This is not only a mistake, it’s a potentially costly one.
+And they place a significant amount of trust and responsibility on their customers' understanding of online security.
+This is not only a mistake, but it's a potentially costly one.